 Spray Foam Insulation

 Spray foam insulation is becoming a very popular option.
 The most common type of spray foam is closed cell polyurethane which will give you an R6 per inch, one of the highest R values per inch offered in the market today.
 Due to its increasing popularity, spray foam has become a more affordable and efficient way to insulate your home.
-While you can do spray foam yourself, it’s recommended to use a professional as there is a knack to installing it so that you do not over spray or cause a mess.
+While you can spray foam yourself, it’s recommended to use a professional as there is a knack to installing it so you do not overspray or cause a mess.

 Structural Insulated Panels (SIPs)

-We hope you enjoyed this blog post and find it helpful as you choose an insulation for your new home or renovation!
+We hope you enjoyed this blog post and find it helpful as you choose the insulation for your new home or renovation!
 If you are planning a new home or addition, we would be happy to brainstorm with you on the different options to see what makes sense for your project.
 Call us today at 800.636.0993!